 The best approach is to roll with the punches and go with the flow.
-Rather than taking things personally or getting angry about snafus, which will put a pall over the whole group, solve the problem as best you can, and then, once everyone is settled again, talk about the misstep, blow-up, or argument lightly and with humor.
-Some families even enjoy documenting these moments and make a game of retelling vacation horror stories with much hilarity.
+Try not to take things personally or get angry about snafus.
+This will put a pall over the whole group, so solve the problem as best you can.
+And then, once everyone is settled again, talk about the misstep, blow-up, or argument lightly and with humor.
+Some families even enjoy documenting these moments and making a game of retelling vacation horror stories with much hilarity.
 This is an excellent bonding activity as long as nobody is taking the mistakes personally.

 Stuff happens.
 No vacation is perfect.
 No parent can plan for every possibility on vacations.
 The point is not perfection – it’s having fun together and enjoying each other.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating issues, body shame and eating disorders.

 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate disordered eating, eating disorder recovery, and other challenging emotional and behavioral issues.